creyke/Cosmic/README.md

 <image src="https://raw.githubusercontent.com/creyke/Cosmic/master/Cosmic/icon.png" alt="Cosmic">

 # Cosmic
-A succinct and powerful command line query tool for Azure Cosmos DB
+A succinct and powerful command line query tool for Azure Cosmos DB.

 ## Summary
 Cosmic is a tool for operating on **existing** Azure Cosmos DB collections.
 If you want to create and modify accounts, databases, and collections, then you should use the official Microsoft Azure CLI tool [az cosmosdb](https://docs.microsoft.com/en-us/cli/azure/cosmosdb).

-If you are doing any of the following things you can benefit from using Cosmic:
-- Developing applications which read and/or write data to Azure Cosmos DB.
-- Responsible for supporting an Azure Cosmos DB solution.
+Cosmic makes it effortless to run ad-hoc or prepared queries against your Azure Cosmos DB containers for scenarios such as:
+- Selecting data
+- Upserting data
+- Deleting data
+- Backing up data
-- Troubleshooting performance or cost issues with Azure Cosmos DB.
+- Troubleshooting performance or cost issues
-- Wanting to share reusable, parameterisable queries with other members of your team.
+- Shaing versionable, reusable, parameterisable queries with a team

 ## Installation
 ```